 If you changed your mailing address after you filed your last return, you should use Form 8822, Change of Address, to notify the IRS of the change.
 Showing a new address on Form 4868 will not update your record.
 You can get IRS forms by calling 1-800-TAX-FORM (1-800-829-3676).
-You can also download forms from the IRS website at www.irs.gov.
+You can also download forms at IRS.gov.

-If you plan to file a joint return, enter on line 2 the social security number (SSN) that you will show first on your return.
+If you plan to file a joint return, enter on line 2 the SSN that you will show first on your return.
 Enter on line 3 the other SSN to be shown on the joint return.
+If you are filing Form 1040NR as an estate or trust, enter your employer identification number (EIN) instead of an SSN on line 2.
+In the left margin, next to the EIN, write "estate" or "trust."

 IRS individual taxpayer identification numbers (ITINs) for aliens.
 If you are a nonresident or resident alien and you do not have and are not eligible to get an SSN, you must apply for an ITIN.
 Although an ITIN is not required to file Form 4868, you will need one to file your income tax return.
 For details on how to apply for an ITIN, see Form W-7 and its instructions.
-Allow 8-10 weeks for the IRS to notify you of your ITIN.
-If you already have an ITIN, enter it wherever your SSN is requested.
-If you are applying for an ITIN on Form W-7, enter "ITIN TO BE REQUESTED" wherever your SSN is requested.
+If you already have an ITIN, enter it wherever an SSN is requested.
+If you do not have an ITIN, enter "ITIN TO BE REQUESTED" wherever an SSN is requested.